By-Laws 2018 Revisions 5/1/18

 D. TRANSFERS: A player who transfers from one team to another will be considered a new player.
 A team changing sponsors is not considered a new team.
 The transfer of player must occur before the end of the add/drop period.

-E. ADDITONAL REGISTRATION DAY: There will be unlimited add/drops through the 8th league game.
+E. ADDITIONAL REGISTRATION DAY: There will be unlimited add/drops through the 4th week of the season.
 Team rosters should not exceed 30 players.

-2 add/drops will be allowed for reasons related to medical, injury, or reasons approved by the Executive Board through the 12th game.
-All necessary information and fees are due to the Registrar prior to the new player appearing in a game.
-Teams may request names from the player pool but are responsible for contacting the players and obtaining all information from them.
+2 add/drops per team will be allowed for reasons related to medical, injury, or reasons approved by the Executive Board through the 5thweek of the season.
+All necessary information and fees are due and must be confirmed by the Registrar and Treasurer prior to the new player appearing in a game.

-If using a drop, the player card for the player being replaced must be turned over to the Registrar and that player will not be allowed to play again in that season.
-Any exceptions can be voted on by the Executive Board.
+If using a drop, the player being replaced will be removed from the roster and that player will not be allowed to play again in that season.
+Exceptions will be voted on by the Executive Board.

-C. Duration of games- Games shall consist of two forty minute halves with a five-minute half-time intermission.
+B. Duration of games- Games shall consist of two, forty-minute halves with a five-minute half-time intermission.

 4. GAME RULES